-- Design is important.
-You want your resume to stand apart from others in the pile.
-A simple, clean, and modern design is best.
-You can download a template online, or use a prebuilt template in your word processing software to get started.
-Use a font size of 10-12 to make it easy to read. - Put the good stuff at the top.
+- Put the good stuff at the top.
 If an employer scans the top of your resume, you want the important information to be there where they can see it quickly.
 A summary statement that outlines why you are a good choice for the job is important.
 Keep your contact information at the top of the page brief so you can devote more space for important achievements. - Words Matter.
 Take the time to update your resume each time you send it to an employer.
-Update the summary statement so that it

-- applies to the job you are applying for.
+Update the summary statement so that it applies to the job you are applying for.
 Include key words from the job posting in your resume, if they apply to your previous experience.
 Some larger employers use an applicant tracking system (ATS) that scans for keywords and highlights candidates that best match what they're looking for.
-If those keywords are not in your resume, your application might get overlooked. - Focus on Skills.
+If those keywords are not in your resume, your application might get overlooked.

+- Focus on Skills.
 Your resume should showcase the skills you have developed over the course of your career.
 Put your most advanced skills at the top of the list and work backward. - Highlight Your Successes.
-Instead of just listing your previous job responsibilities, highlight your successes instead.
+Instead of just listing your previous job responsibilities, highlight your successes too.
 Awards and honors should be noted as well.
 Include statistics, if you can, like percentage increases in sales or percentage decreases in costs. - One or two pages max.
 Most resumes should be confined to a single page, or two pages if you have been in your career for more than 10 years.
-You want to highlight your best accomplishments and abilities, but keep it short so your potential employer can learn

-- about you without having to read through a very long document. - Make sure it looks good on the screen and on paper.
+You want to highlight your best accomplishments and abilities, but keep it short so your potential employer can learn about you without having to read through a very long document. - Make sure it looks good on the screen and on paper.
 Do a test print to make sure everything prints correctly.
 Your resume should be readable on multiple screens and on different types of computers.
-Sending your resume as a PDF file is a good choice. - Create a customized cover letter.
+Sending your resume as a PDF file is a good choice.

+- Create a customized cover letter.
 When you send your resume, include a cover letter that has been customized for the job you are applying for.
 The cover letter gives you another opportunity to say why you would be an excellent candidate for their job opening. - Take the time to proofread.
 There is no room for typos on your resume.
 Read it carefully for spelling errors and punctuation.
 Have a family member or friend read it too, and give you their feedback. - Use a professional email address.
 Some employers will not seriously consider a candidate with a silly or inappropriate email address.
-A good rule of thumb is to use your name as your email address.

-Above all, be honest.
+A good rule of thumb is to use your name as your email address. - Above all, be honest.